psu13/mutable-hakyll/posts/measurement.md

 Instead, the particle enters the device and we see a universe where the device tells us a single definitive answer: either spin up or spin down.
-That is, using our notation above, the real world time evolution always look like this:
+That is, using our notation above, the real world time evolution seems to always look like this:

 $$
 {1 \over \sqrt{2}} (|x_+\rangle + |x_-\rangle)|m_0\rangle \quad \xrightarrow{\hspace 20pt} \quad